 If you don’t care about the new Touch Bar, you might be able to find a better deal on a previous generation MacBook, MacBook Air, or MacBook Pro.

-MacBook Pro Value: Is price a factor?
+13 vs 15 MacBook Pro Value: Is price a factor?

 If you’re in a budget-sensitive situation, we can stop this conversation right now: Choose the entry-level 13-inch MacBook Pro and change your usage habits to match your budget.
 How?
-When you need more storage than the paltry 128GB, get a Thunderbolt or USB 3.0 external hard drive to hold your extra media files (like movies) or start using high-capacity USB thumb drives.
+When you need more storage than the 256GB, get a Thunderbolt or USB 3.0 external hard drive to hold your extra media files (like movies) or start using high-capacity USB thumb drives.

 Instead of letting your Photos library explode with photos, get ruthless and only pack around the photos you really love on your Mac.
 And, when you plan on sitting at a desk and working long hours, invest in an eternal monitor.
-I have a 15-inch MacBook Pro and I still find myself using my 24-inch monitor for much of my workday.
+I have a 15-inch MacBook Pro and I still find myself using my 24-inch Dell monitor for much of my workday.

 The point is, if you can learn to store large files externally, a 13-inch MacBook Pro will serve you well for years to come, especially if you’re a home user or a student.
-(If you must upgrade, for some older models, you can buy an SSD upgrade kit to increase your difficult-to-upgrade Apple MacBook Pro SSD storage.)

 Conversely, if price is not a problem, stop worrying and buy the MacBook Pro 15 with 512 GB of storage and the better graphics processor.
 Your experience will be so good, most every other laptop screen will make you feel like there’s sand in your eyes.